Wojciechem/phperfect-dockerfile/README.md

 Attempt to create the "perfect" dockerfile for php projects.
 As always, it is _opinionated_ and may be subject to change.

-As it turned out, 90% of the work is making the cache work with GitHub Actions cloud runners 😅

 ## Work in progress / TODO
 - [x] use build-time cache mount for apt & composer